SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: listmacro, macros, macro

 - **%listrole** `<role>`
-    - Info: Lists out every User with a certain role.
+    - Info: Lists out every Member with a certain role.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     - Example: `%listrole first class`
     - Aliases: listroles